LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: Related Work

-In recent years, interfacing LoRa with other technologies such as 5G, WiFi, GSM, and others has become prominent in building more intelligent and scalable systems.
+} {{Interfacing LoRa with other technologies has become prominent in building more intelligent and scalable systems.
 Towards this, to facilitate the delivery of time-critical messages between LoRa and IEEE 802.15.4 devices in industrial setups, researchers proposed a slotframe structure that enabled message delivery without handshaking with the neighboring nodes in the network.
 They developed a transmission scheduling algorithm that ran on each device in the network \cite{10228891}.
-To further the mobility of LPWAN solutions, another group of researchers proposed solutions that integrate LoRaWAN into 5G networks.
-In this direction, they offered a network architecture where the Radio Access Network (RAN) is the LoRaWAN RAN, and the backbone network is based on 5G.
+Another group of researchers proposed solutions that integrate LoRaWAN into 5G networks where the Radio Access Network (RAN) is the LoRaWAN RAN, and the backbone network is based on 5G.
 Additionally, they proposed authentication schemes for primary and secondary authentication purposes \cite{10103169}.
+Another group of researchers in \cite{wang2023ligbee} proposed ``LigBEE" a novel technique for CTC from LoRa to ZigBee at the symbol level without requiring multiple radios.
+It leveraged LoRa's chirp symbol's phase pattern, which enabled direct decoding by ZigBee’s OQPSK demodulator.
+An actual hardware-based implementation demonstrated ``LigBEE"'s effectiveness.
+Researchers also proposed ``WiRa" \cite{9796831}, which emulates LoRa chirps using WiFi and achieved a throughput of 40.037 kbps.}}\\